Compass 55. Version 1.9.5, what's new?

 Taking images/photos workflow to the next level

-You’ll find a new camera button inside a “New waypoint” menu item.
-This button opens a camera screen that allows you to take photos with location, date and notes overlay:
+You’ll find a new camera button inside the “New waypoint” menu item.
+This button opens a camera screen that allows you to take photos with location, date, and notes overlay:

-Settings button in this camera screen will open settings that are specific to the camera capture and location/date overlay.
+The settings button on this camera screen will open settings that are specific to the camera capture and location/date overlay.

 More on camera settings